lmiller1990/vuejs-book/chapter-3-a-modern-workflow-with-webpack.md

 So if someone else was to run `yarn install`, the required packages would be installed, based on the `package.json` file.

+#### 3.4 Bundle it up: Webpack

+_Webpack_ is a tool to build your Javascript applications.
+Modern Javascript projects consist of many modules, which have to be included in the correct order to operate correctly.
+Webpack does all this, and more, for us.
+By setting up webpack, with a single command, we can compile our entire application, including all the components, and modules, into a single .js file, which is then included in our HTML.

+First, add webpack using yarn:

+`yarn add webpack`